 Already achieving global benchmarks for excellence, we will better connect academic research with our clinical strengths in neurosciences, and with key related areas including psychiatry, trauma, and cancer.

 We have an extensive portfolio of training and education opportunities for clinicians and researchers.
 This ranges from undergraduate courses through to PhDs as well as postgraduate clinical training.

 We also plan to:

 Access free neurosciences elearning for King’s Health Partners staff.

-As neurological conditions relate to the brain and nervous system there is an increased complexity in the interaction between physical needs and broader emotional, cognitive, and mental health needs of our patients.
-Providing accurate diagnosis and effective treatment for emotional, cognitive, behavioural, or mental health needs in this context can be challenging.
-Findings from both the national GP Survey (2016) and the Neurological Alliance’s 2016 Patient Survey shows that mental health needs are not currently well met.
+Neurological conditions relate to the brain and nervous system and therefore the interaction between neurological (physical) needs and neuropsychological needs is complex, encompassing cognitive, emotional, behavioural and social needs.
+Findings from both the national GP Survey (2016) and the Neurological Alliance’s 2016 Patient Survey show that nationally these needs are not currently well met.

-We want to be at the forefront in addressing patient needs holistically, building on our unique expertise and already established integrated services in stroke and neurorehabilitation.
+We want to be at the forefront in addressing patient needs holistically, building on our unique expertise and already established integrated services in stroke, traumatic brain injury and neurorehabilitation.

 Through our Mind, Body and Brain Care workstream, we plan to: